eshanks16/katacoda-scenarios-1/troubleshooting-services/step1.md

 We can see that there are two services, within the default namespace, One of which is the Kubernetes ClusterIP which should be visible on all Kubernetes clusters.
-The second service looks to be whats used to connect the `kuard` pod.
+The second service looks to be what is used to connect the `kuard` pod.

 Lets see what happens when we try to access the application via a web browser.
 Click the Webserver tab to see the status of the application in a browser.